 - 8 Can You Make An Iced Café Au Lait?

 There are so many types of coffee available all over the world with little or more variations.
 You may think that you’re a coffee aficionado but stop for a while and ask yourself, do you know everything there is to know about coffee?

 You may have seen the terms flat white, Café Latte, and Café au Lait on the menus of numerous coffee specialty shops.
-However, like most people, you are most familiar with espresso, cappuccino, and latte, and, of course, you always end up ordering one of these.
+However, like most people, you are most familiar with espresso, cappuccino (What is a wet cappuccino?), and latte, and, of course, you always end up ordering one of these.

 This blog post is all about understanding how these coffees are different from one another and how you can tell each of them apart.